sisinflab-swot/cowl/docs/howto/index.rst

 Programming with Cowl
 =====================

-The easiest way to get started is by checking out the provided :ref:`examples`.
+The easiest way to get started is by checking out the provided :ref:`examples <examples>`.
 However, in order to understand the principles behind the API, reading this section is strongly recommended.